 Marketers know that their projects don’t get to stretch into eternity, and that’s why 68% of survey respondents said they assign deadlines to their campaigns either most of the time or always.

 But you can’t just keep an eye on that single project deadline.
-You also need to make sure that you’re hitting certain milestones.
+You also need to make sure that you’re hitting certain milestones, and to be sure that you understand the distinction between deliverable vs milestone.
 For example, that promotional blog post needs to be ready by the end of next week and that first email newsletter should be ready to go by the middle of the month.

 Look for marketing campaign management software that offers timeline views — particularly a Gantt chart.
 That makes it far simpler for you to track the progress of the entire campaign, spot dependencies and snags, and keep things running smoothly.